top of page

 As my son has grown older, he’s gotten bigger, stronger, and more independent.
 What’s become clear to me is that the connection we build early becomes the foundation for leadership later.

-Children, especially boys.
-Will naturally test leadership when it isn’t clearly felt.
+Children, especially boys, will naturally test leadership when it isn’t clearly felt.
 This shows up even more in single-parent homes, particularly with mums.
 Not because something is missing, but because children are biologically wired to seek certainty, containment, and safety.

 This isn’t defiance.
+It’s developmental.

-a caregiver who provides emotional safety and consistency.
+John Bowlby called this the search for a secure base—a caregiver who provides emotional safety and consistency.
 When that base is felt, children don’t need to push as hard to find it.

 From a nervous system perspective, when leadership isn’t clear, children escalate to test: